YgorPerez/YgorPerez/README.md

-### Hi, there I'm Ygor 👋
-## A Frontend developer from Brazil passionate ❤️‍🔥 about all things technology
+## A Frontend developer from Brazil Passionate ❤️‍🔥 about all things technology
 - 🔭 I am working on my back-end skills
 - 🔨 Developing my [portfolio]()
 - 🌱 Learning Next.js and C#